-As suggested throughout government narratives on pension reform, under the new State Pension women will now be judged as 'adults in their own right' and not associated with their husbands.
+In the above quotation from Webb, the Minister for Pensions argues that under the new State Pension women will now be judged as 'adults in their own right' and not associated with their husbands.
 Clearly removing the link between pension entitlement and marital status is an improvement on the current system.
-However, this does not challenge the heteropatriarchal assumptions upon which the New Flat Rate State Pension is based.
-For example, the current State Pension system relies on NI contributory years as a mechanism for calculating pension eligibility and entitlement value.
+However, this does not challenge the heteropatriarchal assumptions underpinning the New Flat Rate State Pension.
+The current State Pension system relies on NI contributory years as a mechanism for calculating pension eligibility and entitlement value.
 This will go unchanged under the new flat rate system.
 Women will still have to earn a set number of contributory NI years to qualify (10 years), and will need to meet or exceed a certain threshold to qualify for the full amount (35 years).
 However, connecting pension entitlement to NI contributions - even if these contributions can be awarded to those unable to work - demonstrates a preference for a heteropatriarchal experience of work, as it privileges an idealised worker who is able to perform an expected, masculinised occupational life course.
-A fundamental problem for women, therefore, is not that the current State Pension fails to treat them as adults, but that (for many) women they are often required to conform to a system that privileges and prioritises a life course that is difficult for them to reproduce.
+A fundamental problem for women, therefore, is not that the current State Pension fails to treat them as adults, but that (for too many) women they are often required to conform to a system that privileges and prioritises a life course that is difficult for them to reproduce.
 The new system does little to challenge this; it simply improves upon previous pension legislation by reducing the amount of contributory years needed to qualify for the state pension, and increasing the value of that pension.

-Under the new Flat Rate State Pension women will still be required to apply for NI contributions for years outside of the labour market and paid economy.
+Under the new flat rate State Pension women will still be required to apply for NI contributions for years outside of the labour market and paid economy.
 This will involve their status as mother or carer being assessed, and the extent to which it meets the criteria set out by the Pension Act 2014 will be considered before any allowance is made.
 For those applying for NI contributions due to caring commitments, there are four different categories; i) parents and foster carers; ii) carers; iii) family member caring for a child; iv) maternity, paternity and adoption leave.
 Within these categories there are also sub categories that determine eligibility.
 Category i) has 6 sub categories, ii) has 3 sub categories, iii) has only 1, and iv) has 2 sub categories.
-True enough, this represents advancement on the previous system.
-For example, a reduction in the number of contributory years required to qualify for the state pension, in conjunction with greater recognition for time spent out of the workplace whilst caring will address some long standing inequalities in the system.
-However it is fair to say that problems experienced under the current system will persist for many women.
+True enough, this represents advancement on the previous system however it is fair to say that problems experienced under the current system will persist for many women.

-Therefore the problem for women is not that they are not treated as adults, but that the system is dominated by heteropatriarchal assumptions based on an idealised worker who contributes to the formal economy for a minimum of 35 years.
+The problem for women is not that they are not treated as adults, but that the system is dominated by heteropatriarchal assumptions based on an idealised worker who contributes to the formal economy for a minimum of 35 years.
 This means that the system is structured around a male experience.
+The new flat rate State Pension does little to challenge this as it remains inherently gendered.
 To arrive at a genuine solution would be to acknowledge the gender bias in the current and new system and seek a solution that would incorporate a female experience into the very fabric of the system, rather than building it around a heteropatriarchal experience.
 Because a fundamental solution is not sought, disadvantage continues to be sustained through a variety of interconnected mechanisms, of which Auto-Enrolment forms another central part.